samanthi23/app-academy-ruby-module/PolyTreeNode.md

 # parent=

 1. setter, sets the parent property
-2. defining a setter method inside the class allows it to be set otuside the class
+2. defining a setter method inside the class allows it to be set outside the class
 ```
 def name=(name) #setter method
     @name = name